- What is a Web Server?

 |The application server has increased fault tolerance.

 |Provides content in the form of an HTML Page.

 |It is Heavier

 Application Servers can render web content by incorporating web server capabilities so that web applications can also leverage services like load balancing, clustering, etc.

-A combination of web server and application server is referred to as web application server.
+A combination of a web server and an application server is referred to as a web application server.
 Today, the most popular servers are hybrids of web servers and application servers.
 The applications are rich in quality with a combination of static and dynamic content.

 However, all hybrid servers are not equally good.
 But if you know the differences between the two server types, you can easily choose which one is better for your use and make it scalable and save money.

 Ans: Nginx and Apache HTTP Server